-The benefit for income taxes was \$17.1 million in the first quarter of 2002, resulting in an effective benefit rate of (40.0%).
-No income taxes have been provided for in the first quarter of 2003.
+The benefit for income taxes was \$6.2 million and \$29.3 million, respectively, in the third quarter and first nine months of 2002, attributable to pre-tax losses during those periods.
+No income taxes were provided for in the first quarter of 2003.
 This is the result of the following factors:

 - 1) We continued to experience significant losses during the first quarter of 2003 and are currently not paying any significant income taxes; - 2) Federal net operating loss carrybacks and credit carrybacks available in prior periods are no longer available; and, - 3) In the fourth quarter of 2002, we recorded a \$118.6 million charge to income tax expense, representing a valuation allowance on our recorded deferred tax assets, in accordance with SFAS 109, "Accounting for Income Taxes."
 We provided a valuation allowance equal to our net deferred tax assets due to uncertainties regarding their realization.
-Due to continued uncertainties regarding their realization, we continue to provide a valuation allowance equal to our net deferred tax assets at March 31, 2003.
+Due to continued uncertainties regarding their realization, we continue to provide a valuation allowance equal to our net deferred tax assets.